-David Lee Hernandez Jr. Founder, Principal
+David Lee Hernandez Jr. Founder & CEO

 David Lee Hernandez, Jr, a native of Northeast Philadelphia, after graduating high school from Calvary Christian Academy in Philadelphia, he relocated to Morganville, where he began his career as a mortuary science apprentice.
 David continued his studies where he earned an Associates of Science Degree and a Certificate of Proficiency in Funeral Services.
 He became a licensed funeral director in May of 2004, and later continued his education in Legal Studies at St. John’s University, New York.